-In effect, in political systems with only two dominant parties there are fewer "ideological anchors" available.
+In effect, in political systems with only two dominant parties (for example, induced by the single-member constituency currently used in most English-speaking countries) there are fewer 'ideological anchors' available.
 This makes it less predictable what policy a government will adopt in a specific case or policy field over time.
 It increases the probability of policy changes within the incumbent government.
-For instance, some have argued that policy under the Clinton administration has over time tended to become more conservative than previously expected.
-Similar tendencies have been observed in the Blair administration in Great Britain who's economic policy has found to be more conservative than that of the Torries by commentators.
+For instance, some have argued that policy under the Clinton administration over time tended to become more conservative than previously expected.
+Similar tendencies have been observed in the Blair administration in Great Britain whose economic policy has been found to be more conservative than that of the Tories by commentators.
+Also, George W. Bush has adopted policies (such as subsidies in farming and protection in the steel industry) that are not strictly in line with 'market ideology', indicating that his ideological anchors are not overly strong.
+However, since the leading parties do ideologically overlap in the center of the political spectrum, no extremist policies or drastic changes of policies are to be expected.